 A character who, despite or precisely because of being Nightmare Fuel is also greatly loved by a series' fandom.
 This can have a variety of reasons.
-Maybe the character is simply the biggest Badass in the show, or maybe s/he also has a cute, funny or tragic side in addition to his or her creepy side that endears the character to the fans.
+Maybe the character is simply the biggest Badass in the show, or maybe they have a cute, funny or tragic side in addition to their creepy side that endears the character to the fans.
 The character in question need not be a villain, though a majority of characters this trope applies to are villains or at least antagonists of some sort.
 This sometimes results in Misaimed Fandom and Draco in Leather Pants.

 Note that while these characters are often Nightmare Fuel incarnate, their appeal to non-Nightmare Fetishists is often due to being more appealing (e.g., Magnificent Bastard, The Woobie, etc.) than creepy.